microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 [![](../_static/images/howto_guides/portal_guide/geographic_map.png)](../_static/images/howto_guides/portal_guide/geographic_map.png)

-The geographic map on the omics page allows for samples to be queried by the geographic location from which they were isolated.
+The geographic map allows for samples to be queried by the geographic location from which they were isolated.
 The map displays the geographical location (latitude, longitude) of the sample collection sites as clusters with colors corresponding to the number of samples